bjornekstrom/bjornekstrom/README.md

 PhD student and Lecturer in Information studies, University of Borås, Sweden.

-I develop and maintain teaching resources, research tools and electronic music software.
+I develop and maintain teaching resources, research tools and audio software.